Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: RBM-based emulations

-We will use the $\mathcal{F}$ functional to determine $c_\alpha$ as functions of $E$ and $\vectheta$ in Eq.~\eqref{eq:RBM_ansatz}.
-This function guides us in choosing test functions in the framework of Galerkin projection.
-To construct a ROM for Eq.~\eqref{eqn:BasicEq} with parameters in $M$ and the sources, we construct\footnote{In the previous report~\cite{Zhang:2024ril}, we use the convention of the implicit sum over the repeated indices.
-Here, we express that sum explicitly.}
+Now, one can use the $\mathcal{F}$ functional to determine $c_\alpha$ as functions of $E$ and $\vectheta$ in Eq.~\eqref{eq:RBM_ansatz}.
+This procedure leads to a choice of test functions in the framework of Galerkin projection~\cite{Melendez:2022kid}.
+To develop a ROM for Eq.~\eqref{eqn:BasicEq} with parameters in $M$ and the sources, I construct\footnote{In the previous report~\cite{Zhang:2024ril}, I use the convention of the implicit sum over the repeated indices.
+Here, that sum is expressed explicitly.}

 with $\alpha$ (and later $\beta$) indexing the training points.
 At each training point,

 With the RBM trial solutions, the functional turns into